Borntwist/alx-low_level_programming/0x13./README.md

 Write a function that frees a listint_t list.

 14. Find the loop
-Write a function that finds the loop in a linked list.
+Write a function that finds the loop in a linked lists